-- Provide trail improvements throughout the park. - Include an interpretive signage program that provides information about the natural and cultural history of the area. - Consider incorporating a memorial arboretum within the park. - 2.
+- 1. Complete a new master plan that will guide future improvements: - Provide trail improvements throughout the park. - Include an interpretive signage program that provides information about the natural and cultural history of the area. - Consider incorporating a memorial arboretum within the park. - 2.
 Replace the wading pool with a sprayground.
-(The wading pool must be replaced or closed by Summer 2008 to meet mandated standards.) - 3.
-Remove old boat ramp remnants and restore the riverbank at the mouth of the Tualatin River. - 4.
+(The wading pool must be replaced or closed by Summer 2008 to meet mandated standards.)

+- 3. Remove old boat ramp remnants and restore the riverbank at the mouth of the Tualatin River. - 4.
 Develop the Willamette River trail through Willamette Park.

-Bernert Landing (SU-4)
+Bernert Landing (SU-5)